Page updated June 30, 2020

 People in prisons, jails, and detention centers are especially vulnerable to coronavirus.
 They are often in close quarters, have little control over their daily interaction with others, and do not have the ability to take preventive measures to protect their health.
 To limit outbreaks of COVID-19, state officials must take immediate action to protect incarcerated people, corrections employees, and the general public by reducing the use of imprisonment in North Carolina.

 On April 8, we filed an emergency lawsuit asking Governor Cooper and DPS Secretary Hooks to take immediate action to protect people incarcerated from COVID-19.
 A Superior Court Judge has given Governor Cooper and state officials until May 8 to present a written plan on how they will protect incarcerated people and stop the spread of COVID-19 in state prisons.
+The judge ruled that our lawsuit is likely to succeed and has ordered the immediate stop of transfers in state prisons, testing, and advised consideration for more early releases.

 Education Access and Equity